dgutov/robe/README.md

   priority.
 * Jumping to methods defined with `Module#delegate` just brings us to the place where `delegate` is called, which is accurate, but often less than useful.
-* Having more than one `inf-ruby` buffer at the same time is not supported.
+* Having more than one `inf-ruby` buffer at a time is not supported.
 If you see unexpected "Method not found" errors, check if you have an older one.

 ## Todo